Alohad/RRT-Implementation/README.md

 # RRT-Implementation
-Implementation of a Rapidly-expanding Random Tree
+Implementation of a Rapidly-exploring Random Tree